 It’s not.
 Tracking the user’s behaviour depends on cookies.
 But if customer uses tools that disable tracking the user’s performance, the collected data will be inaccurate.

 Is there any perfect attribution model that always works perfectly?

 Nobody actually understands which model works perfectly.
-There is no best model, each of them has their own pros and cons.
+There is no best model, each of them has its own pros and cons.

-Attribution modelling is a system to assign credits for the various channels that lead the customer to purchase your product.
+Attribution modeling is a system to assign credits for the various channels that lead the customer to purchase your product.
 However, the models are not always perfect and results are not always accurate.

-Then why use attribution modelling?
-Because marketers need something to start with, attribution modelling is not perfect but offers useful insights into user behaviour.
+Then why use attribution modeling?
+Because marketers need something to start with, attribution modeling is not perfect but offers useful insights into user behaviour.